thebetar/EncryptedMessageExchange/readme.md

 -   Navigate back to the server using `cd server`
 -   Install all npm dependencies using `npm install`
 -   Run the client using `npm run dev`

+## Todos

+-   [ ] Check if all requests are correctly send to all replicas (from different users)
+-   [ ] Check if keys are correctly stored and shared
+-   [ ] Check if encryption and decryption works successfully over the replications
+-   [ ] Check if websockets work well over replication